HTTP is No Longer Considered Neutral

 There has never been a better time to make the change from HTTP to HTTPS.
 Certificates are free, IT professionals understand how to transition your site better now than ever, SEO signals for HTTPS are strengthening, and users are demanding more security.

-If you have any questions about making the change to HTTPS, don’t hesitate to contact us.
+If you have any questions about making the change to HTTPS and are interested in the Plastic Surgery Studios approach, don’t hesitate to contact us.
 We’re here to help!